 If admitted to the dual-degree (B.A./M.D.) program, you are under no obligation to complete the program and attend NJMS.
 You may opt to remain at Drew and graduate after the regular four years of study and to apply to any other medical school you wish or pursue another career.
-However, you may not retain your guaranteed admission to NJMS as an option if you elect to submit applications to other medical schools.
+However, you will not retain your guaranteed admission to NJMS as an option if you elect to submit applications to other medical schools.

 For more information about the pre-medical program at Drew, including the dual degree B.A./M.D. program, please contact: